Edible cookie dough recalled over possible ‘plastic film’

 On Thursday, health officials said that the voluntary recall is isolated to three batches of Edible Cookie Dough tubs that were made between August 1-3, 2022.
-The products were shipped to retailers across the country.
+The products were shipped to retailers across the country, WHNT reports.

 The FDA said the recall does not affect any other Nestle Toll House products, which includes other varieties of edible cookie dough or ready-to-bake cookie dough.